mongodb/docs/source/core/replication.rst

    all client connections.
 This ensures that the clients maintain an accurate view of the :term:`replica set` and helps prevent :term:`rollbacks <rollback>`.

+TODO: it's actually just when a primary steps down that connections are closed.

 .. seealso:: ":ref:`Replica Set Election Internals <replica-set-election-internals>`"

 .. _replica-set-node-priority: